stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 Clear attribution of code is important.
 Including external code, that you did not write, but failing to indicate that is code you did not write and passing it off as your own is (and will be considered) plagiarism.
-To cite code indicate in the docstring for the module / function / class or code segment that this code is external code, and include the source of the code.
+To cite code indicate in the docstring for the module/function/class or code segment that this code is external code, and include the source of the code.

 ### Modified Code

-It may also be the case that you originally start with code from an external source, but through your project you modify that code - perhaps refactoring it, reorganizing the code, and/ or editing and updating the code organization and functionality.
+It may also be the case that you originally start with code from an external source, but through your project you modify that code — perhaps refactoring it, reorganizing the code, and/or editing and updating the code organization and functionality.
 If this is the case, also provide attribution and a link to the source, but if you significantly update the code organization and/or functionality (refactoring the code, and/or updating functionality more than just updating naming, style, and documentation), then you can and should indicate that this adapted code is to be considered part of